Nominations Due date: Monday, January 15, 2018

-The Association for Computers and the Humanities (ACH) invites nominations for the 2016 elections, in which our members will elect Three Executive Council members for four-year terms (2017-2021).
+The Association for Computers and the Humanities (ACH) invites nominations for the 2017 elections, in which our members will elect:

 We seek candidates eager to support and advance the field of digital humanities (DH) by helping to lead the ACH.

 ACH officers and Executive Council members develop and uphold ACH policies, determine and distribute funding, and oversee all organizational activities.
-Planned activities for 2017 include a membership drive; various facets of our mentorship program and job slams; advocacy work; publications including the Humanist listserv, Digital Humanities Quarterly, and DH Stack; collaborations with ADHO partners in the annual DH conference and other professional activities; co-administration of a number of prestigious DH awards, distribution of student bursaries for DH training and education, as well as other priorities as set by the ACH membership.
+Planned activities for 2018 include preparing for a US-based conference, fostering regional events, developing a clearinghouse for documentation, and cultivating a space for newcomers to the field.
 You can be involved in helping ACH programs succeed by nominating either yourself or someone else to be an active participant in the leadership of the Association.

 To stand for election as an Executive Council member or officer, candidates must be members in good standing of the ACH at the time of nomination or, alternately, be willing to become members post-election.
 They commit to being present at annual Council meetings at the Digital Humanities Conference, whether in person or virtually, and to participating in discussions during the rest of the year by email and audio/video conference.
 Council members are expected to be active in the digital humanities community.